AdobeDocs/campaign.en/help/common/start/using/launching-adobe-campaign.md

 To connect to Adobe Campaign, you need to install the client console and enter your credentials.

-## Install Campaign client console
+## Prerequisites

-Before starting to install the Client Console, you need to:
+Before starting to install the client console, you need to:

 * Check your system and tools compatibility with Adobe Campaign in the **Compatibility matrix**